501 E. 21 Street

 Community Jazz Band

-The Community Jazz Band is ideal for middle school and highschool students participating in a school band program who are dedicated to learning how to play an instrument (guitar, bass, piano, woodwind, brass) in a jazz, rock, RnB, or other band settings.
+The Community Jazz Band is ideal for any one dedicated to learning how to improvise on their instrument (guitar, bass, piano, drums woodwind, brass, or strings) in a small jazz band setting.

 Requirements for participation :